issacdowling/selfhostedsmarthomeguide/README.md

 I know that **"Its"** should have an apostrophe to represent a contraction, and it annoys me too, a lot, however I'm trying to avoid extra symbols when necessary.

-Then, at the top of your python file, replace "import datetime" with this:
+Then, at the top of your python file, add this:

 ```
 from datetime import datetime